Authors: @sirluk

 self.logger.info("Building covariance matrix (second pass through data)")

-for batch in X_batches_list:
+for batch in X_batches_iter:

 self.partial_fit(batch)

-# Compute eigendecomposition
+# Compute eigendecomposition (with all-reduce in distributed mode)

 self._compute_components()